Why choose Iyengar® yoga

 I'm member of the BIYAB (Association Belge de Yoga Iyengar).

-I teach English.
+I teach English and Russian.

 Iyengar® qualification and teachers